-Determination of Existing Condition of the DWV System
+1 Determination of Existing Condition of the DWV System

 The condition and capacity of the existing DWV system must be determined before any informed decision can be made as to the need for and extent of rehabilitation.
-This determination may also be necessary to provide the authority having jurisdiction with the information necessary to evaluate a proposed DWV rehabilitation).
-This part of the guideline for Approval of Building Rehabilitation).
+This determination may also be necessary to provide the authority having jurisdiction with the information necessary to evaluate a proposed DWV rehabilitation project (see the Guideline for Approval of Building Rehabilitation).
 This part of the guideline discusses inspection procedures, documentation, testing, and methods for estimating system capacity, all of which may be required to determine existing conditions.